Nitecry7/SC2002-Java-Hospital-Management-System-Project/README.md

 #### Appointments

-The appointment between doctors and patients.<br>
+- The appointment between doctors and patients.
-Both doctor and patient can leave notes for more efficient communication.<br>
+- Both doctor and patient can leave notes for more efficient communication.

 #### Inventory

-All the medicine are here.<br>
+- All the medicine are here.
-When the amount is low, it would show a message to alert user.<br>
+- When the amount is low, it would show a message to alert user.

 #### Replenishment

-You can create a replenishment request.<br>
+- You can create a replenishment request.
-System will ask if you want to request the medication under alert line.<br>
+- System will ask if you want to request the medication under alert line.
-Submit to admins, they either approve or reject it.<br>
+- Submit to admins, they either approve or reject it.

 ### Roles
 #### Patient